Laser diode: History

 The first diode lasers were homojunction diodes.
-That is, the material (and thus the bandgap) of the waveguide core layer and that of the surrounding clad layers, were identical.
-It was recognized that there was an opportunity, particularly afforded by the use of liquid phase epitaxy using aluminum gallium arsenide, to introduce heterojunctions.
+That is, the material (and thus the bandgap) of the waveguide core layer and that of the surrounding clad layers were identical.
+It was recognized that there was an opportunity, particularly afforded by the use of liquid-phase epitaxy using aluminum gallium arsenide, to introduce heterojunctions.
 Heterostructures consist of layers of semiconductor crystal having varying bandgap and refractive index.
-Heterojunctions (formed from heterostructures) had been recognized by Herbert Kroemer, while working at RCA Laboratories in the mid-1950s, as having unique advantages for several types of electronic and optoelectronic devices including diode lasers.
+Heterojunctions (formed from heterostructures) had been recognized by Herbert Kroemer, while working at RCA Laboratories in the mid-1950s, as having unique advantages for several types of electronic and optoelectronic devices, including diode lasers.
 LPE afforded the technology of making heterojunction diode lasers.
-In 1963 he proposed the double heterostructure laser.
+In 1963, he proposed the double heterostructure laser.

 The first heterojunction diode lasers were single-heterojunction lasers.
-These lasers utilized aluminum gallium arsenide p-type injectors situated over n-type gallium arsenide layers grown on the substrate by LPE.
+These lasers used aluminum gallium arsenide p-type injectors situated over n-type gallium arsenide layers grown on the substrate by LPE.
 An admixture of aluminum replaced gallium in the semiconductor crystal and raised the bandgap of the p-type injector over that of the n-type layers beneath.
-It worked; the 300 K threshold currents went down by 10× to 10,000 amperes per square centimeter.
-Unfortunately, this was still not in the needed range and these single-heterostructure diode lasers did not function in continuous wave operation at room temperature.
+It worked; the 300 K threshold currents went down by 10× to 10,000 A/cm2.
+Unfortunately, this was still not in the needed range, and these single-heterostructure diode lasers did not function in continuous-wave operation at room temperature.

-The innovation that met the room temperature challenge was the double heterostructure laser.
-The trick was to quickly move the wafer in the LPE apparatus between different "melts" of aluminum gallium arsenide (p- and n-type) and a third melt of gallium arsenide.
-It had to be done rapidly since the gallium arsenide core region needed to be significantly under 1 µm in thickness.
-The first laser diode to achieve continuous wave operation was a double heterostructure demonstrated in 1970 essentially simultaneously by Zhores Alferov and collaborators (including Dmitri Z. Garbuzov) of the Soviet Union, and Morton Panish and Izuo Hayashi working in the United States.
-However, it is widely accepted that Zhores I. Alferov and team reached the milestone first.
+The innovation that met the room temperature challenge was the double-heterostructure laser.
+The trick was to quickly move the wafer in the LPE apparatus between different melts of aluminum gallium arsenide (p- and n-type) and a third melt of gallium arsenide.
+It had to be done rapidly since the gallium arsenide core region needed to be significantly under 1 μm in thickness.
+The first laser diode to achieve continuous-wave operation was a double heterostructure demonstrated in 1970 essentially simultaneously by Zhores Alferov and collaborators (including Dmitri Z. Garbuzov) of the Soviet Union, and Morton Panish and Izuo Hayashi working in the United States.
+However, it is widely accepted that Alferov and team reached the milestone first.

 For their accomplishment and that of their co-workers, Alferov and Kroemer shared the 2000 Nobel Prize in Physics.

 Types

-The simple laser diode structure, described above, is inefficient.
+The simple laser diode structure described above is inefficient.
 Such devices require so much power that they can only achieve pulsed operation without damage.
 Although historically important and easy to explain, such devices are not practical.